 Fig. S1.
 The exclamation point within an equilateral triangle is the safety alert symbol.
 This symbol, either used alone or with a signal word, is used to draw attention to the presence of potential hazards.

 Signal Words

-"DANGER", "WARNING" and "CAUTION" are used to express the different degrees of hazard seriousness.
-Learn to recognize and understand the severity and consequence associated with each of these signal words should a potentially hazardous condition be encountered.
+"DANGER", "WARNING" and "CAUTION" are signal words used to express severity of consequences should a hazard be encountered.